jmclinn/CSC453-Project/Final Blogpost: Mapdraw.md

  original code using Matplotlib can be seen here: https://github.com/jmclinn/CSC453-Project/blob/master/basemap-ex.py

-Pillow (PIL)
+Mapdraw
 ============

 After looking at several libraries, we chose to use Pillow, which is an updated fork of the Python Imaging Library (PIL).
 Since Pillow is an image editing package, data points will be given color values based on a given value range that can be mapped out as pixels to create the image.
-An initial concern was that individual pixel placement would take too long, so our initial tests randomly generated datasets to obtain timing information.
-We altered the number of data points between 1 and 10 million, but the plotting of a 1000x1000 pixel image remained under 0.5 seconds.
-As this test shows, the advantage of using Pillow is that the printing of the datamap is independent of dataset size.
-Instead, its determined by the image output size, and for the purpose of this project anything much larger than 1000x1000 pixels is unecessary.
+The user can specialized their inputs (output size, color, title, etc.) using the command line.

 Data Input and Manipulation
 ================================================